 Road contests at Virginia, Wake Forest and Boston College also all appear to be games that FSU can win.
 Florida State opens in Jacksonville against a Boise State team that won 10 games last season.
 The Broncos will have to replace their two most productive offensive players in quarterback Brett Rypien and running back Alexander Mattison.

 Of the 11 FBS teams on Florida State's 2019 schedule, nine made bowl games last season and only Louisville had a losing record.
 In addition to the reigning national champion Tigers, Boise State, Syracuse and Florida all won 10 games a season ago.

 The Seminoles will be tested early with contests against Boise State and at projected ACC Coastal Division champion Virginia in the first three weeks.
 If FSU can avoid losing both of those, it could enter Death Valley with a record of 5-0 or 4-1.

-Athlon Sports polled a few editors and college football contributors share their realistic win/loss projection for Florida State in 2018.
+Athlon asked a few editors and one of its college football contributors to share their realistic win/loss projection for Florida State in 2019.

 Steven Lassan (@AthlonSteven)